-Mauritius is a one-stop shop for outdoors’ loving families.
-Your local aquarium may seem a tad dull after you’ve bought your kids here, where they will watch tropical fish lapping their toes when they paddle in the sea and work out ways of enticing crabs out of their beachside holes at sunset.
+Mauritius is a one-stop shop for outdoors-loving families.
+Your local aquarium may seem a tad dull after you’ve brought your kids here, where they will watch tropical fish lapping their toes when they paddle in the sea and work out ways of enticing crabs out of their beachside holes at sunset.

-Whilst the views from the island on to the almost white sandy beaches and beyond to the turquoise waters is soothingly beautiful, take some time to look behind you into Mauritius’s stunning natural inland landscapes as well, which includes vast plains of sugarcanes, mountains, spectacular waterfalls and forests.
+Whilst the views from the island onto the almost-white sandy beaches and the turquoise waters beyond are soothingly beautiful, take some time to look behind you.
+Mauritius’s stunning natural inland landscapes include vast plains of sugarcanes, mountains, spectacular waterfalls and forests.

 Sir Seewoosagur Ramgoolam Botanical Gardens

-If you see a man named Satish Bawol waiting amongst the guides at the front gate follow his tour.
+If you see a man named Satish Bawol waiting amongst the guides at the front gate, follow his tour.
 He has a particular gift for getting children to relate to the amazing plants that surround them.
-He will point out with a giggle the tree that helps cure flatulence; the palm who’s leaves can bend around you to form a heart-shaped frame for a great photo; and explain how the water lilies that emerge white amongst the vast Amazonica lily pads close red a day later.
+He will point out with a giggle the tree that helps cure flatulence; show you the palm whose leaves can bend around you to form a heart-shaped frame for a great photo; and explain how the water lilies that emerge white amongst the vast Amazonica lily pads close red a day later.

-Mauritius is in the Southern hemisphere, so its Summer season runs from November through to April, when the weather is hot and humid and the temperature hits the 30s.
-February and March is when the rainfall it at its heaviest, but the tropical downpours rarely last long.
+Mauritius is in the Southern hemisphere, so its summer season runs from November through to April, when the weather is hot and humid and the temperature hits the 30s (high 80s to 90s Fahrenheit).
+February and March are when the rainfall it at its heaviest, but the tropical downpours rarely last long.

-Winter season runs from May through to October, but the daytime temperature is still generally in the mid 20s, so Mauritius really is a year-round holiday hot spot.
-If you do visit in ‘winter’, however, make sure your hotel has a heated pool, as whilst the day-time temperature is perfect for shorts and sundresses, it drops to sweater weather at night, so those unheated pools don’t retain the heat from the sun and will feel icy.
+Winter season runs from May through to October, but the daytime temperature is still generally in the mid-20s (high 70s), so Mauritius really is a year-round holiday hot spot.
+If you do visit in ‘winter,’ however, make sure your hotel has a heated pool — whilst the day-time temperature is perfect for shorts and sundresses, it drops to sweater weather at night.
+Those unheated pools don’t retain the heat from the sun and will feel icy.